-The “Bad Lip Reading” Videos: What It Tells Us About the Hard-of-Hearing Community
+“Bad Lip Reading” Videos and the Hard-of-Hearing Community

 Whenever a new “Bad Lip Reading” video is released, viewers get a good laugh.
 It is entertaining to watch what the creators perceive the people in the videos to be saying because it is almost always wildly out of context of the actual video content.

 It’s further proof that it’s easy to make mistakes when you lip-read.
 Here’s what the “Bad Lip Reading” videos say about the communication style.

 One reason why these videos are so funny is that the topics implied don’t entirely match the situation at hand.
 The disconnect is what makes them so amusing.
 This shows how important it is for the hard-of-hearing community to pick up on context clues when lip-reading.
 Understanding body language, like facial expressions and gestures, can help you better understand what people are saying.

 The writers of these videos have to come up with a topic for each clip they post and form the rest of the phrase or conversation based on what it looks like the people are saying.
 Identifying the conversation topic is also important when you are reading someone’s lips.
 If you identify the topic of a conversation, it will be much easier to infer what people are saying, since you’re aware of the general ideas they are communicating.

 Lip-Reading Requires Ongoing Focus.